marta-gaviraghi/segmentDN/README.md

 *resampling image* (that you want to segment) to spatial resolution of HCP (this resolution is that was used for CNN training)

-*intensity normalize*: mean=0 and std=1 for the voxels that belong to brain -> it is required a mask of the brain
+*intensity normalization*: mean=0 and std=1 for the voxels that belong to brain -> it is required a mask of the brain

 REQUIRED:
 - flirt (FSL)